hundredwatt/seatbelt/seatbelt/README.md

 *   `cmd/seatbelt`: Main application entry point.
 *   `pkg/config`: Loads and parses `config.yaml`.
 *   `pkg/csvutil`: Utility for writing `map[int32]int64` to CSV.
-*   `pkg/postgres_funcs`: Contains the Go implementation of `hashtextextended`.
+*   `pkg/postgres`: Contains the Go implementation of `hashtextextended` and handles the logical replication connection, message parsing, row reconstruction, and Go-side hash computation.
-*   `pkg/replication`: Handles the logical replication connection, message parsing, row reconstruction, and Go-side hash computation.
+*   `pkg/clickhouse`: Contains functionality to interact with ClickHouse, specifically fetching hashes using the `xxh3` function via a SELECT query.
-*   `test`: Contains integration tests and Docker setup for PostgreSQL.
+*   `test`: Contains integration tests and Docker setup for PostgreSQL and ClickHouse.

 ## Testing